legacysurvey/legacysurvey/pages/dr8/files.rst

 Stars are excluded from the photo-z training data, and we do not attempt to identify stars.
-To perform star-galaxy separation, one can use the morphological "TYPE" and/or the photometry (*e.g.*, the optical-WISE color cut can be very effective for selecting redshift |gtapprox| 0.3 galaxies) in the sweep catalogs.
+To perform star-galaxy separation, one can use the morphological "TYPE" and/or the photometry (*e.g.*, the optical-WISE color cut, as applied in  `Zhou et al. 2020`_, can be very effective for selecting redshift |gtapprox| 0.3 galaxies) in the sweep catalogs.

 ================= ========== ==========================================================================
 Name              Type       Description